arobbins/dev-rc/README.md

 A Personal Frontend Taxonomy
 ============================
-This repository documents my journey of becoming an expert at my craft.
-Everything from definitions, file descriptions, language concepts, and 3rd party resources are listed here.
-I document everything that I've found to be confusing, helpful, and interesting to further my knowledge of web development.
+> This repository documents my journey of becoming an expert at my craft.
+I plan to document everything that I've found to be confusing, helpful, and interesting.
 Hopefully you'll find it useful too =)

 ## File Descriptions
 #### `.bashrc` & `.bash_profile`